 We consider it important to confirm that licensing requirements must continue to be satisfied at all times while a financial institution holds a licence, not just at the time the licence is issued.
-We note this option should not impose additional compliance costs on financial institutions (over and above already having to comply with section 396 and 400 of the FMC Act), but reiterates their obligations in this regard.
+We note this option

 4 See section 446C of the CoFI Act.